yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

          root@<machine>:~# cat /proc/interrupts | grep "MCUGPIO"
          273:          0          0          0          0      GPIO  4 Edge    -davinci_gpio  MCUGPIO

-      This indicates that gpio_keys can wake-up the system from Deep Sleep or MCU Only mode.
+      This indicates that gpio_keys can wake-up the system from DeepSleep or MCU Only mode.

-   The MCU GPIOs can be used to wakeup the system from Deep Sleep because MCU GPIOs are in a power domain that stays ON even when the SoC is in Deep Sleep.
+   The MCU GPIOs can be used to wakeup the system from DeepSleep because MCU GPIOs are in a power domain that stays ON even when the SoC is in DeepSleep.
    Hence, the GPIO controller is able to act as a wakeup source and send a wakeup interrupt to the Device Manager.
 To understand the role of Device Manager, refer to